dataminer-site/dataminer-site.github.io/_posts/2023-09-15-asof-joins-fuzzy-temporal-lookups.md

 ## Future Work

-DuckDB can now execute AsOf joins for all inequality types with reasonable performance.
+DataMiner can now execute AsOf joins for all inequality types with reasonable performance.
 In some cases, the performance gain is several orders of magnitude over the standard SQL versions – even with our fast inequality join operator.